19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Delving.md

 ## Delving Hazard Die

-According to the danger level, roll the delving hazard die at the end of a [Round](Round.md).
+According to the danger level, roll the delving hazard die at the end of a [Delve Round](Round.md#Delve%20Round).
 On a result of 1, there is an encounter.

 | Danger Level | Hazard Die Roll |
 | ------------ | --------------- |